horsehour/horsehour.github.io/index.md

 Rensselaer Polytechnic Institute (RPI) in Troy NY.
 I am now working on inference from incomplete networks using sampling and optimization techniques.

-I am a strongly self-motivated learner, and fascinated in developing simple but efficient algorithms for real problems.
+I am a highly self-motivated learner, and fascinated in developing simple but efficient algorithms for real problems.
 I have taken a collection of notes and compiled them into a book named
 <i>[Searching and Ranking][searchrank]{:target="_blank"}</i>
 based on my learning experience on
-General Artificial Intelligence (GAI).
+Artificial General Intelligence (AGI).
 It covers some classical algorithms (detailed mathematical derivations may be included as well) in information retrieval, machine learning, mathematical optimization, statistics and decision making.